 Plato aptly remarked that philosophy begins in wonder.
 Man is not only a wonderful being but also a wondering being.
-He wonders about the things around him, within him, and beyond him.
+He wonders about the things around him, within him and beyond him.
 This sense of wonder and the curiosity to search for answers to perplexing questions have led him to philosophy and religion.
 There have been several stages in the development of the religious consciousness of man from animism to monotheism.
 There is hardly any culture without religion.
 Religion has been a major force propelling great cultural accomplishments.
-The great epics of Ramayana and Mahabharata, the Angkor Wat temple complex in Cambodia and the Borobodur temple complex in Java are some examples of the impact of religion on literature and architecture, respectively.

-A. L. Basham writes in his The Wonder that was India: "The whole of South-East Asia received most of its culture from India ...
-Other cultural influences, from China and the Islamic world, were felt in South-East Asia, but the primary impetus to civilization came from India."
-Traditionally, in mainland Southeast Asia, Burma/Myanmar, Laos, Thailand, Cambodia, and Vietnam have been Buddhist nations.
-Malaysia, Indonesia, and Brunei are predominantly Islamic nations.
+The great epics of Ramayana and Mahabharata, the Angkor Wat temple in Cambodia and Borobodur temple in Java are some examples of the impact of religion on literature and architecture respectively cultural influences, from China and the Islamic world, were felt in South-East Asia, but the primary impetus to civilization came from India."
+Traditionally, in mainland Southeast Asia, Burma, Laos, Thailand, Cambodia and Vietnam have been Buddhist nations.
+Malaysia, Indonesia and Brunei are predominantly Islamic nations.
 The Philippines is the only predominantly Christian nation in Asia.
 Singapore is truly a cosmopolitan city-state.
-The religions of Southeast Asia today are Buddhism, Islam, Christianity, Hinduism, and Sikhism.
+The religions of Southeast Asia today are Buddhism, Islam, Christianity, Hinduism and Sikhism.
 None of these religions were native to Southeast Asia.
-Indian Buddhist missionaries and Hindu priests, merchants, and settlers introduced Buddhism and Hinduism, respectively, in Southeast Asia from India.
-The Sufi merchants and masters from India, Persia, and Arabia introduced Islam into Southeast Asia.
+Indian Buddhist missionaries, Hindu priests, merchants and settlers introduced Buddhism and Hinduism respectively in Southeast Asia from India.
+The Sufi merchants and masters from India, Persia and Arabia introduced Islam in Southeast Asia.